dwainscheeren/dwains-lovelace-dashboard/docs/configuration/more_page.md

 This is a config file for the more page.
 You can access the more page from the three dots icon in the main menu.

 This page support addons, they are called *more page addons.* [Read more here](../addons/more_page.md).
+These addons can also be put in the main navigation bar!
+This way you can create as many own pages as you want and add them to my dashboard.

 ## More page information